06 Feb News Release: With exhibits and events, Eiteljorg Museum celebrates 30 years of telling amazing stories

 INDIANAPOLIS – The Eiteljorg Museum of American Indians and Western Art in 2019 celebrates its 30th year as a renowned cultural institution locally and nationally with compelling new art exhibitions and events taking place this spring.

-Friday March 29, the Eiteljorg will host a 30th anniversary party, catered by Kahn’s Catering, to celebrate the milestone birthday and the new exhibit openings with museum supporters.
-For reservations, contact 317.275.1360 or email@example.com.
-Reservations are $50 for members and $60 for nonmembers.
+Friday March 29, 2019, the Eiteljorg hosted a 30th anniversary party, catered by Kahn’s Catering, to celebrate the milestone birthday and the new exhibit openings with museum supporters.

 “Over the past 30 years, the Eiteljorg has evolved into a nationally renowned institution and pillar of Indianapolis’ cultural community,” museum President and CEO John Vanausdall said.
 “As we have developed new and lasting relationships with community leaders and supporters, we have grown in countless ways.
 Our founder’s love for Western and Native American art was at the heart of a new museum that opened its doors to the public in 1989.
 We wonder if Harrison Eiteljorg could have imagined how much the collection and the museum itself would grow in the subsequent years.”